We develop musicians not technicians

 Music Appreciation - understanding of musical structure and creativity

-Class maximum of 10 students, grouped by age, with seperate group classes for 4, 5, and 6 year olds.
+Class maximum of 10 students, grouped by age, with separate group classes for 4, 5, and 6 year olds.
 A digital piano is provided for each student for use in the classroom.
 We create an unpressured atmosphere with an effective structured programme taught by fully qualified music specialists.

 The Primary Course incorporates technical and musical concepts which are covered through repertoire and technical finger play, experiencing all styles of music.